Frankie Knuckles: 1970s–1980s

+House music's name itself originated from the Warehouse, reflecting the exclusive, underground vibe of the club.
+Initially, "house" referred to an attitude and a feeling associated with cool, underground music.
+As Knuckles continued to reshape disco tracks and experiment with remixing, the term "house" evolved into a genre of its own.

-Knuckles was so popular that the Warehouse, initially a members-only club for largely black gay men, began attracting straighter, whiter crowds, leading its owner, Robert Williams, to eschew membership.
-Knuckles continued DJing at the Warehouse until November 1982, when he started his own club in Chicago, The Power Plant.
+Knuckles continued DJing at the Warehouse until November 1982, when he started his own Chicago club, The Power Plant.

 Around 1983, Knuckles bought his first drum machine to enhance his mixes from Derrick May, a young DJ who regularly made the trip from Detroit to see Knuckles at the Warehouse and Ron Hardy at the Music Box, both in Chicago.
 The combination of bare, insistent drum machine pulses and an overlay of cult disco classics defined the sound of early Chicago house music, a sound which many local producers began to mimic in the studios by 1985.

-When his next club the Powerhouse closed in 1987, Knuckles moved to the UK for four months and DJ-ed at DELIRIUM!, a Thursday night party at Heaven (nightclub) in London.
+When his next club the Powerhouse closed in 1987, Knuckles moved to the UK for four months and DJ-ed at DELIRIUM!, a Thursday night party at Heaven, a gay nightclub in London.
 Chicago house artists were in high demand and having major success in the UK with this new genre of music.
 Knuckles also had a stint in New York, where he continued to immerse himself in producing, remixing, and recording.
-1988 saw the release of Pet Shop Boys' third album, Introspective, which featured Knuckles as a co-producer of the song "I Want a Dog."
+1988 saw the release of Pet Shop Boys' third album, Introspective, which featured Knuckles as a co-producer of the song "I Want a Dog".

 Work with Jamie Principle

 In 1982, Knuckles was introduced to then-unknown Jamie Principle by mutual friend Jose "Louie" Gomez, who had recorded the original vocal-dub of "Your Love" to reel-to-reel tape.
 Louie Gomez met up with Frankie at the local record pool (I.R.S.) and gave him a tape copy of the track.
 Knuckles played Gomez's unreleased dub mix for an entire year in his sets during which it became a crowd favorite.
 Knuckles later went into the studio to re-record the track with Principle, and in 1987 helped put Your Love and Baby Wants to Ride out on vinyl after these tunes had been regulars on his reel-to-reel player at the Warehouse for a year.

-As house music was developing in Chicago, producer Chip E. took Knuckles under his tutelage and produced Knuckles' first recording, "You Can't Hide from Yourself".
-Then came more production work, including Jamie Principle's "Baby Wants to Ride", and later "Tears" with Robert Owens (of Fingers Inc.) and (Knuckles' protégé and future Def Mix associate) Satoshi Tomiie.
+As house music was developing in Chicago, producer Chip E. took Knuckles under his tutelage and produced Knuckles's first recording, "You Can't Hide from Yourself".
+Then came more production work, including Jamie Principle's "Baby Wants to Ride", and later "Tears" with Robert Owens (of Fingers Inc.) and (Knuckles's protégé and future Def Mix associate) Satoshi Tomiie.